jh1236/CITS5507-Project/report.md

 sharing occurs, as the memory that each thread will be working on will not be close in memory.
 This could theoretically lead to performance to very tall or very wide arrays, but those cases are not common use cases (when I say tall or wide I mean like 5 or 6 on the short dimension - not very practical).
 Another consideration was the schedule method to use.
-I tested the file on schedule static as well as guided and dynamic and decided to use
+I tested the file on schedule static as well as guided and dynamic and found that the dynamic allocation performed best at large matrix sizes.

-# TODO PUT THE RESULTS HERE

 ## Description of How I am Representing My Arrays